Sonam-22/neocortexapi/source/MySEProject/Documentation/README.md

 - static create(\*args, \*\*kwargs)
   : Create a SDR classifier factory.
 The implementation of the SDR Classifier can be specified with the “implementation” keyword argument.

-**Project outline:**

-1. Finding input dataset and preprocessing and converting it to the format accepted by SDR classifier as input.
-2. implementing Learning function
-3. implementing Inference function
-4. Unit tests
-5. Training the model and enhancing the results by trying different parameter values.